sbroenne/plugin.video.nhkworldtv/readme.md

 ## How-to Install

-### Kodi 18 / Leia (current Kodi version)
+### Kodi 19 / Matrix (current Kodi version)

-You can install the plugin by installing the [NHK World TV Development Repository ZIP file](https://github.com/sbroenne/kodirepo/tree/master/repository.sbroenne/repository.sbroenne-0.0.12.zip).
+You can install the current Matrix version of the plugin by installing the [NHK World TV Development Repository ZIP file](https://github.com/sbroenne/kodirepo/tree/master/repository.sbroenne/repository.sbroenne-0.0.13.zip).
 The plug-in will auto-update itself regularly from this repo.

+You can also download the Leia version from a [releases](https://github.com/sbroenne/plugin.video.nhkworldtv/releases/download/v1.0.0/plugin.video.nhkworldtv-1.0.0.zip) but you need to install this as ZIP file and it will not auto-update.

 ### Video Quality